 Why are Stakeholders Important to Product Managers?

-Who are Your Stakeholders?
+Who Are Your Stakeholders?

 Regardless, stakeholders typically have a few common characteristics:

 - Their opinion matters—Everyone has an opinion, but product managers don’t have to listen to all of them.
-But stakeholders have enough influence and strategic importance to the business that their opinion is important and can impact the ability to advance the product strategy, create a roadmap, and execute it.
+But stakeholders have enough influence and strategic importance to the business that their idea is important and can impact the ability to advance the product strategy, create a roadmap, and execute it.

-- Stakeholders have something product managers need—Whether it’s information, approval, budget, cooperation or a more tangible deliverable, product teams need stakeholders to deliver on their end to move things forward (even if it’s just silent approval).
+- Stakeholders have something product managers need—Whether it’s information, approval, budget, cooperation, or a more tangible deliverable, product teams need stakeholders to deliver on their end to move things forward (even if it’s just silent approval).

 - Stakeholders aren’t easily replaceable—A stakeholder’s importance is tied to the unique value they bring to the table.
 While the individual filling the role might be swapped out, the CFO still must bless the pricing plan, etc.